 Having described subject-specific and population-averaged probabilities or expectations of y{ij} , for given covariate values, we now consider the corresponding variances.
-The subject-specific or conditional variance is and the population-averaged or marginal variance (obtained by integrating over ζ_i) is
+The subject-specific or conditional variance is and the population-averaged or marginal variance (obtained by integrating over ζ_j) is

 We see that the random-intercept variance ψ does not affect the relationship between the marginal variance and the marginal mean.
 This is in contrast to models for counts described in chapter 13, where a random intercept (with $\psi > 0$) produces so-called overdispersion, with a larger marginal variance for a given marginal mean than the model without a random intercept ($\psi = 0$).
-Contrary to widespread belief, overdispersion is impossible for dichotomous responses (Skrondal and Rabe-Hesketh 2007).
+It is sometimes not recognized that overdispersion is impossible for dichotomous responses (Skrondal and Rabe-Hesketh 2007).

-10.9 Measures of dependence and heterogeneity
+10.8 Measures of dependence and heterogeneity

-10.9.1 Conditional or residual intraclass correlation of the latent responses
+10.8.1 Conditional or residual intraclass correlation of the latent responses